 Dog Wellness Care

-What should my dog and I expect at a wellness exam?
+What should I expect for my dog's wellness exam?

-- Devotion to your pet, as if he or she was our own
+• Devotion to your pet, as if he or she was part of our own family

-- Routine questions about your dog’s diet, appetite, exercise, behavior, medical records, and any concerns you might have
+• Routine questions about your dog’s diet, appetite, exercise, behavior, medical records and any concerns you may have

 Skipping a six-month exam for dogs is the human equivalent of missing over three to seven years of health exams!
 Since one human year is equivalent to seven dog years (on average), our pets could suffer ill health for a greater percentage of their lives if issues are not detected and treated early.